bubunyo/bogo/readme.md

 # Bogo - High-Performance Binary Serialization for Go

-Bogo is a fast, compact binary serialization format for Go with a JSON-compatible API.
-It provides efficient encoding and decoding of Go data types with performance that significantly outperforms standard JSON serialization.
+Bogo is a fast, compact length-prefixed binary serialization format with embeded key fileds and type information.
+It provides efficient encoding and decoding of data types with performance and zerop copying.
+It is ideal when you need JSON-like simplicity with binary format performance and selective field desirialization.

 ## Features